sunnygoyal/power-toggle-plugin/sample-plugin/SpeakerModePlugin/readme.txt

-Speaker mode plugin when active automatically switches all calls to speaker mode.
+Speaker mode plugin

+When active automatically switches all calls to speaker mode.
 This project exposes no UI, and is solely controlled by the PowerToggles app.